-A (Personal Law) and B (Civil and Criminal Law) Are you looking to pursue a career in the Criminal Justice field?
+Prerequisite - Successful completion of Business Law (Personal Law) and (Civil and Criminal Law)

+Are you looking to pursue a career in the Criminal Justice field?
 This growing field includes an introduction to our system of government that upholds our legal system.
 This 1⁄2 year course will introduce students to law enforcement, the court systems, and the corrections system within our country.
 Students interested in exploring this field will be prepared for the transition to post-secondary studies.

 Course Objectives: